 1979-S Proof Type 2 (Clear Mint Mark)

 These SBA Proof dollar coins used the new mint mark punch with a clear and well-formed "S." Notice the serifs (ornamental ball on the top and bottom of the S) and that the letter S is both well-formed.
 Numismatic experts do not know how many of these Type 2 coins were produced.
 However, it is less common and therefore worth more than the more common Type 1 coin.

 05 of 06

 1981-S Proof Type 1 (Clear Mint Mark)

 The new punch that mint workers made in 1979 was still being used to place the mint mark on the 1981 proof coins.
 Although worn, it still yielded a mint mark similar in style to the 1979 Proof Type 2 coin.
-The mint replaced the punch near the end of the production year with a new one that yielded a different style of mint mark (see below).
+The mint replaced the punch near the end of the production year with a new one that yielded a different style of a mint mark (see below).
 This style of mint mark is the more common coin and does not carry a premium value like the Type 2 Coin.

 06 of 06

 1981-S Proof Type 2 (Flat Mint Mark)

 The new mint mark was even more apparent and bolder than before.
-Additionally, the top of the formed "S" was flat as opposed to rounded or pointed as the previous S. Furthermore, the the upper and lower tail of the S has a bulbous shape to it. this is wider and more pronounced than the Type I.
+Additionally, the top of the formed "S" was flat as opposed to rounded or pointed as the previous S. Furthermore, the upper and lower tail of the S has a bulbous shape to it.
+This is wider and more pronounced than the Type I.